Looking for the best burgers in London? You’re in luck…

 Also, they technically describe themselves as a fried chicken sandwich shop, but I think you’ll agree that they definitely fall into the burger category.

-Ok, with that over, let me introduce you to the best fried chicken burgers in London.
-Don’t believe me?
+Ok, with that over, let us introduce you to the best fried chicken burgers in London.
+Don’t believe us?
 How does the El Diablo sound – Butchies very own salt and spice blend, house pickles, and buffalo sauce.
 With the option to double up on the fried chicken if necessary (totally necessary).

 The rest of the burgers are just as good – tantalisingly crispy and so-naughty-they’re-nice.